diwsec/penttools/README.md

 1. install go: for linux click here https://golang.org/dl/go1.16.4.linux-amd64.tar.gz

-2. setup go (thier are many ways but i like this method
+2. setup go (many ways but i like this method)

 go to the download directory and copy paste it